Women's Movements & Feminist Sites

 - National Woman Suffrage Association Collection, 1848-1921.

-- Berkeley Bancroft Suffragists Oral History Project.; Access interviews and other materials from Berkeley's Bancroft Library.
+- Suffragists Oral History Project.; Access to interviews and other materials from Berkeley's Bancroft Library.

 - One Hundred Years of Woman Suffrage.
 Historical timeline.